apache/cassandra-java-driver/faq/README.md

 At any rate, `CompletionStage` has a `toCompletableFuture()` method.
 In current JDK versions, every `CompletionStage` is a `CompletableFuture`, so the conversion has no performance overhead.

+### Where is `DowngradingConsistencyRetryPolicy`?

+That retry policy was deprecated in driver 3.5.0, and does not exist anymore in 4.0.0.
+The main motivation is that this behavior should be the application's concern, not the driver's.

+We recognize that there are use cases where downgrading is good -- for instance, a dashboard application would present the latest information by reading at QUORUM, but it's acceptable for it to display stale information by reading at ONE sometimes.

+But APIs provided by the driver should instead encourage idiomatic use of a distributed system like Apache Cassandra, and a downgrading policy works against this.
+It suggests that an anti-pattern such as "try to read at QUORUM, but fall back to ONE if that fails" is a good idea in general use cases, when in reality it provides no better consistency guarantees than working directly at ONE, but with higher latencies.

+We therefore urge users to carefully choose upfront the consistency level that works best for their use cases.
+If there is a legitimate reason to downgrade and retry, that should be handled by the application code.